CodosaurusLLC/CodosaurusLLC.github.io/clients.md

 and mentoring junior developers-->;

 - [OneDoor](https://onedoor.com/){:rel="nofollow" target="_new"},
-a company with <!-- Ruby on Rails --> software for retail stores to plan their store layouts<!--, who needed help speeding up their database-->;
+a company with a <!-- Ruby on Rails --> web app for retail stores to plan their store layouts<!--, who needed help speeding up their database-->;